I think you’ll agree with me when I say:

 According to this study by Erez Barak at Optify, in 2011 the top ranking website would receive as much as 37% of total clicks.

-Even as recent as 2014, Eric Petrescu reported in his research that top ranking sites generate more than double the amount of clicks compared to second placed websites.
+Even as recent as 2020, Sistrix reported in their research that top-ranking sites (where no featured snippets are displayed) generate more than double the number of clicks compared to second-placed websites.

 The ‘number one’ organic result is being pushed further and further down the page.
 Click volumes for the ‘top spot’ are falling.